Sydney-Informatics-Hub/ONT-bacpac-nf/README.md

 # ONT-bacpac-nf

-:wrench: THIS PIPELINE IS UNDER ACTIVE DEVELOPMENT :wrench:

 ## Workflow description

 A rapid and portable workflow for pond-side sequencing of bacterial pathogens for sustainable aquaculture using ONT long-read sequencing.